Toll plaza employee beaten to death by car passengers on Bengaluru-Mysuru expressway

 The car driver got impatient and sounded the horn, asking the staff to remove the boom barrier so he could pass.
 The staff didn't pay heed.

-One of the passengers got off the car and picked up an argument with the toll plaza employees — Pavan Kumar Nayak and Manjunath.
+One of the passengers got out of the car and picked an argument with the toll plaza employees — Pavan Kumar Nayak and Manjunath.
 But things didn't escalate immediately.

 The car moved on and stopped some distance away.
 All passengers got off the car and brawled with the staff.
 A video posted on social media shows both sides punching and kicking each other.